Fcornaire/TF.EX/EX-API.md

 There are 3 rules of thumb (and the first one is very important) for making your mod compatbile:

-- Your mod does not interfere with EX patchs.
+- Your mod does not interfere with EX patches.
 There isn't a specific rule but some EX patches require initial setup before executing the original method.

 So for example, some EX patches check some RNG call to be able to track them; patching the same function make the original get called without being able to register the RNG stuff.
 (Maybe in the future, this will be handled differently)